ChrisMcCarthyDev/encoding_validator/README.md

 # Encoding Validator
-EncodingValidator is used to encode and validate chars and strings based on a set of char encoding key/value pairs.
+Encoding Validator is used to encode and validate chars and strings based on a set of char encoding key/value pairs.